 Let’s be honest—getting your kids to clean can be as much of a chore as cleaning itself.
 In fact, you may wish you had your very own magic wand to instantly get them excited about helping around the house!
 But, the good news is that with some savvy, creative tips, your kids will be eager to help you tackle a few cleaning tasks at home and may even develop a newfound sense of independence and responsibility while they’re at it!
 Here are 6 great and effective ways to teach your kids how to help with household chores.

 Playing a game is one of the best ways to get your kids involved in doing household chores.
 Set up a few rules and offer rewards for completing assigned tasks.
 Whether you create your own game or borrow from a list of clean-up game ideas, it’s the perfect way to add a little playtime to clean-up time.

 Bright Tip!
 Try singing the “clean up” song or maybe even make up your own song to really get your kids in the cleaning spirit!

 2. Show & Tell

 Another great way to teach your kids how to clean is to do household chores right alongside them.
 Choose which chore you’ll tackle first and then divvy up the tasks.
-For example, if you’re washing dishes, allow them to observe you first, and allow them to either rinse, dry or put away each dish afterwards.
-This not only teaches your kids how to properly clean the dishes, but also empowers them to own a part of the task as well.
+For example, if you’re washing dishes, allow them to observe you first, and allow them to either rinse, dry, or put away each dish afterward.
+This not only teaches your kids how to properly clean the dishes but also empowers them to own a part of the task as well.